zhouzi/github-graphql-schema/README.md

 ![Test](https://github.com/zhouzi/github-graphql-schema/workflows/Test/badge.svg)

-> ⚠️ This is a fork of [octokit/graphql-schema](https://github.com/octokit/graphql-schema) with automatic update enabled and fixes integrated.
-[Compare the fork with the origin to browse the differences.](https://github.com/octokit/graphql-schema/compare/master...zhouzi:master)
+> ⚠️ Update Feb 16 2024: [octokit/graphql-schema](https://github.com/octokit/graphql-schema) is back with automatic updates and bug fixes.
+There's no need to use this fork anymore, use the official channel instead.

 ## Usage